-- 7. The University considers that certain types of criminal offences may constitute a breach of the Code of Student Conduct and/or a degree programme's Fitness to Practise requirements.
-Accordingly, students must inform the relevant Student Support Team or Graduate School (as applicable) if they have: - a relevant pending charge or relevant unspent criminal conviction on matriculating at the University (students must provide this information no later than one week after matriculation); or - been charged or convicted of a relevant criminal offence since matriculating at the University (students must provide this information no later than one week after the date of the charge or conviction).
+7. The University considers that certain types of criminal offences may constitute a breach of the Code of Student Conduct and/or a degree programme's Fitness to Practise requirements.
+Accordingly, students must inform the relevant Student Support Team or Graduate School (as applicable) if they have:

+- a relevant pending charge or relevant unspent criminal conviction on matriculating at the University (students must provide this information no later than one week after matriculation); or - been charged or convicted of a relevant criminal offence since matriculating at the University (students must provide this information no later than one week after the date of the charge or conviction).

-Information about offences considered relevant and which should therefore be reported under this regulation is provided on the University website, and may be updated on occasion: [URL to be added].
+Information about offences considered relevant and which should therefore be reported under this regulation is provided on the University website, and may be updated on occasion: www.ed.ac.uk/academic-services/students/conduct/criminalconvictions